What is Shizenha-Kintsugi®?

 “Shizenha-Kintsugi” is “Natural-Kintsugi” that uses only natural materials.

-It is a true tradition that has been practiced since ancient times.
+It is based on a true tradition that has been practiced since ancient times.

 This safe and secure technique eliminates concerns about solvents, both during the creation process and when using the finished piece.

-Kintsugi is a unique Japanese technique that uses natural lacquer sap,
+kintsugi is a unique Japanese technique that uses natural tree sap,

 called “urushi,” to restore and transform broken ceramics.